thepanlab/Supercomputing_Instructions/Use_jupyter_notebook.md

 > module load Python/3.6.4-foss-2018a </br>
 module load TensorFlow/1.8.0-foss-2018a-Python-3.6.4

-## Setup port(Windows)
+## Setup tunnel(Windows)

 In Putty:

 It would be necessary to configurate a tunnel.
-Go to Connection/SSH/Tunnels:

-For the file `pJupyter.batch`.
-With node 660 and port 8893, fill the options in this way, then press **Add**.
+Go to *Connection/SSH/Tunnels*.
+If you didn't specify a node, you could use the command `squeue`.
+For instance, with node 660 and port 8893, fill the options in this way, then press **Add**.

 ![Putty_setup](Use_jupyter_notebook/Putty_setup.png "Create tunnel")

-You are ready to use jupyter notebook

 ## Open jupyter notebook